 If your kids are used to name calling, talking over each other, putting each other down, etc. then you may find that these behaviors spill over into your family meetings.
 It is important to address this and have a no tolerance policy for any of these behaviors so that the space feels safe for everyone.
 While name calling and put downs can seem like a common childhood behavior, they can actually be pretty hurtful and damaging in the long run.

 Brené Brown has some excellent advice in her audiobook The Gifts of Imperfect Parenting.
 If your family struggles with name calling, shame, blame, etc. I would highly recommend listening to this!
 (You can listen to this on Audible click here for a trial subscription if you don’t have one already.)

 If you find that your kids aren’t interested in family meetings there are a few solutions you can try.
 First, you may want to try doing a few where you make them more about family bonding than addressing issues.
 Spend the majority of your time doing an activity that everyone enjoys.

 Another option would be assigning a different family member to plan and lead each family meeting.
 Sometimes allowing kids to take ownership of an activity or responsibility helps them to engage and become more interested.

 One other option for getting your kids interested and engaged in your family meeting is to talk with them privately to see if there is a specific reason that they are not wanting to be involved.
 You may find that they are worried that it will not be a safe space for them or that they will feel bored, or any number of other reasons.
 Once you find out their reasoning, work together to find a solution.
 Using my free problem-solving worksheet can be a really helpful tool for addressing issues like this with your children.
-You can download that in the freebies section of the website.

 Common Problem #3: Communication Issues